Information

 Compare with classical EM for conducting sphere

-so, atoms $\Leftrightarrow$ conducting sphere.
+so, atoms conducting sphere.

 When it comes to dipole moments and to polarizbility, atoms pretty much behave like metallic conducting sphere of the same volum.